Cloud File Sharing

 - Simple upload to other clouds.
 Once the recipient receives the shared link, he/she can view and/or download your file.
 If the recipient signs up for a MultCloud account, he/she can even upload your shared content to his/her own cloud service.

 In MultCloud, you need to use the Share feature to quickly and securely share files on Box.

 Step 1: Sign up with your name and email.
-You can also click "Try without signing up" to try it without your personal information.
+You can also click "Guest Access" on home page to try it without your personal information.